-11.0Retaliation - In accordance with federal civil rights laws, the subrecipient shall not retaliate against individuals for taking action or participating in action to secure rights protected by these laws.

-- 12.0Non-discrimination Contract Requirements -Subrecipients must include comprehensive Civil Rights nondiscrimination provisions in all contracts funded by the subrecipient. - 13.0Pass-through Requirements Subrecipients are responsible for the compliance of contractors and other entities to whom they pass-through funds including compliance with all Civil Rights requirements.
-These additional tier subrecipients must be made aware that they may file a discrimination complaint with the subrecipient, with FDLE, or with the USDOJ Office for Civil Rights and provided the contact information.
+- 11.0 Retaliation In accordance with federal civil rights laws, the recipient shall not retaliate against individuals for taking action or participating in action to secure rights protected by these laws. - 12.0 Non-discrimination Contract Requirements Recipients must include comprehensive Civil Rights nondiscrimination provisions in all contracts funded by the recipient. - 13.0 Pass-through Requirements Recipients are responsible for the compliance of contractors and other entities to whom they pass-through funds including compliance with all Civil Rights requirements.
+These additional tier subrecipients must be made aware that they may file a discrimination complaint with the recipient, with FDLE, or with the USDOJ Office for Civil Rights and provided the contact information. - 14.0 Civil Rights Training Requirements In accordance with Office of Justice Programs (OJP) requirements, the grant manager of the recipient entity responsible for managing awards from FDLE Office of Criminal Justice Grants, will be required to complete a two part Civil Rights Training and maintain copies of the training certificates within their award files to be provided upon request at monitoring.